satyam682/coreinventory-hackathon/README.md

 ---

-## What is CoreInventory?
+## What is Sanchay?

-CoreInventory is a full-stack warehouse management system that helps businesses track incoming and outgoing stock, manage products, and monitor inventory movements — all in real time.
+Sanchay is a full-stack warehouse management system that helps businesses track incoming and outgoing stock, manage products, and monitor inventory movements — all in real time.

 It includes an **AI-powered chatbot** that lets users perform warehouse operations using plain English instead of filling forms.